rahmacheri/Multi-View-MLL-Antenna-Selection-in-mMIMO/README.md

 correlation DCCA and auto-encoders AE. in which the canonical relationship of the compressed features and reconstruction errors of the auto-encoders are optimized simultaneously.
-# A Two loss functions are used:
+#  Two loss functions are used:
 the first one is the loss measuring the correlation between fm(hc) and ge(AS ), second is the loss at the output of the autoencoder.
 The total loss function is : T= L1+alpha*L2